Pranavkumar1605/Algorithmic-trading-using-machine-learning/README.md

-## Algorithmic-trading-using-machine-learning
+# Algorithmic-trading-using-machine-learning
-This project demonstrates basic algorithmic trading strategies using Python.
-The Jupyter Notebook includes code for fetching market data, analyzing trends, and generating trade signals.
+This project demonstrates a machine learning-based algorithmic trading approach using Python.
+It connects to MetaTrader 5 to fetch market data, preprocesses it, and uses XGBoost to generate predictive trading signals.
-# Requirements
-   Python

-   Jupyter

-   Libraries like numpy, pandas, MetaTrader, Scikitlearn etc...
+## Project Overview
+   - Connect to MetaTrader 5 to fetch historical OHLC data.

+   - Preprocess the data using pandas and numpy.

+   - Feature engineering for predictive modeling.

+   - Train an XGBoost model to generate buy/sell signals.

+   - Evaluate performance using validation metrics.

+## Features
+   - Real-time/historical data fetching from MetaTrader 5.

+   - Machine learning with XGBoost for signal generation.

+   - Data normalization and scaling with Scikit-learn.

+## Outputs

+   - Preprocessed market data ready for ML models.

+   - Buy/Sell predictions using XGBoost.

+   - Performance metrics for strategy evaluation.